 Victoria's Top 20 Must Try Dishes + Drinks

-To help you experience the best of Victoria’s culinary scene, we’ve rounded up 20 must-try dishes and drinks that showcase the city’s top restaurants, cafés, and hidden gems.
-Whether you’re a first-time visitor or a returning traveler, this list is your ultimate guide to eating and drinking like a local in Victoria.
+To help you taste the very best of the city, we’ve rounded up 20 must-try dishes and drinks in Victoria that highlight top restaurants, cozy cafés, and beloved hidden gems.
+Whether you’re visiting Victoria for the first time or returning to explore more, this guide will help you eat and drink like a local while discovering the city’s most iconic flavours.

 1. Barb's Fish & Chips - Seafood Chowder